cnunlp/Chinese-Simile-Recognition-Dataset/README.md

 [2] Lev Ratinov and Dan Roth.
 2009.
 Conll ’09 design challenges and misconceptions in named entity recognition.
 In CoNLL ’09: Proceedings of the Thirteenth Conference on Computational Natural Language Learning, pages 147–155.

+## Contact Us
+If you have any questions, feel free to contact Hu, Xiao at xiaohu@cnu.edu.cn, I will offer some help with all my efforts.